-Hearing aids come in a wide range of technology levels and styles.
-They’re offered in various levels ranging from ‘Entry-level’ to ‘Premium’.
-Within each level different technology and features are available.
-Some are designed for active lifestyles where others are for those in need of a ‘Power’ instrument.
-Choosing the right one depends on your specific needs and requirements.
-Our hearing care professionals are experts in each and can help you make the right choice.
+Hearing aids come in a wide range of technology levels and styles to meet the wide array of user preferences and hearing assistance capacities.
+They are offered in various levels ranging from ‘entry-level’ to ‘premium,’ with each level offering different technology and features.
+Choosing the right hearing aid for your situation depends on your specific hearing requirements, lifestyle and activities, and aesthetic preference.
+At Oliver Audiology, our professionals are experts in each hearing aid option and can help you make the right choice.

 Hearing aids worn in the ear are generally custom-fit based on an impression of the ear.
-There are a variety of ITE styles that are available.
+There are a variety of ITE styles available:

 Invisible In-the-Canal (IIC)

 IIC instruments are the smallest custom hearing aids available.
 They sit in the second bend of the canal and are nearly invisible to the naked eye.
 They are designed for mild to moderate hearing loss.

 CIC instruments fit deeply into the ear canal.
 Slightly larger than the IIC, they are still relatively hard to see.
 They are designed for mild to moderate hearing loss.

 ITC instruments sit in the lower portion of the outer ear bowl.
 Since they are slightly larger than the CIC, they are able to hold additional features.
 These include a larger battery, directional microphones, and volume controls.
 They are designed for mild to moderate hearing loss.

 Full shell instruments fill the entire outer ear bowl.
 Due to their larger size, they allow for more features and functions.
 These include a larger battery, directional microphones, volume controls, and can fit larger receivers for more severe hearing losses.
 They are designed for mild to severe hearing loss.